KaraM-99/KaraM-99/README.md

 # 👋🏽 Hi, I'm Karabo Machokoto
-🎓 Cloud Engineering Student
+🎓 Computer Science Student(focused on Cloud Computing & AI)
-🌍 Based in Malta | 🌐 Passionate about AWS, AI, and cloud automation
+🌍 Based in Malta | 🌐 Passionate about AWS, Artificial Intelligence, and cloud automation
 🎯 Preparing for CompTIA CyberSecurity exams
 🎒 Transitioning from finance to tech — driven to build intelligent, scalable solutions
 💡 Exploring the intersection of cloud and artificial intelligence